oxdc/obsidian-vertical-tabs-docs/content/Beta Versions/beta faq.md

 A: Yes.
 Please [open an issue](https://github.com/oxdc/obsidian-vertical-tabs/issues) with your request.
 I'll review it and provide a free access token for development purposes.

 **Q: I have concerns about security and privacy.**
 A: Security and privacy are top priorities.
 The [Beta Helper](https://github.com/oxdc/obsidian-vertical-tabs-beta-helper) plugin only communicates with secure servers to verify your access token and download updates.
 No personal data, vault contents, or device information is collected or transmitted.
 Your access token is stored locally in Obsidian's plugin settings and is only used for authentication.
 All communications use HTTPS encryption.
-Beta builds include reproducible build verification - see [[verify build.md|Verifying Reproducible Beta Builds]] for independent verification instructions.
+Beta builds include reproducible build verification—see [[verify build.md|Verifying Reproducible Beta Builds]] for independent verification instructions.
 For complete details, please review [[security|Security and Privacy Policy]].

 ### Usage and Licensing